minnehack/website/content/register.md

 # Hacker Registration

+**Due to high attendance expectations we are no longer accepting in-person registrants.
+Online registrants are still welcome!**

+**Based on actual turn-out at the event, it is possible, though not likely, that you may still attend physically.
+We would recommend planning around this.**

 Complete the below form to register for the hackathon.

 This form is not GDPR-compliant.
 If you are an EU data subject, contact us via email (<a href="mailto:acm@umn.edu" style="font-family: monospace;">acm@umn.edu</a>) to register.